CarstenPaulo/lol-matchmaking-script/README.md

 # lol-matchmaking-script
-script for league of legends matchi making using pyautogui and locateonscreen
+script for league of legends match making using pyautogui and locateonscreen

 #make share you have python install in your machine

 #download the file

-#run pip freeze
+#run pip freeze install requirements.txt

-#install the dependencies
+#make sure you have install the dependencies

+#run the code